anhero/BaconBox-OLD/meta/tiled/tiled_properties.markdown

 ### Specific properties

-#### RedBox::Sprite
+#### Sprite

-The only difference a "RedBox::Sprite" has with a "RedBox::InanimateSprite" is the possibility to have animations.
+The only difference a "Sprite" has with a "InanimateSprite" is the possibility to have animations.
 You can define animations for a sprite and the default animation.
 By default, a sprite doesn't have any animations and only one frame.

 For the frame property names "frame[i]", replace "i" with the index of the frame.
 The index starts at 0.
 So if you define "nbFrames" with 3, it'll expect definitions for "frame[0]", "frame[1]" and "frame[3]", else it'll use default values.
 At least one frame must be defined.